 RRSPs are Coming to Town

-Yes it is that magical time of the year, where banks and institutions beg you to put more money into your RRSP, because it would be a good thing for you when you get older.
+Yes it is that magical time of the year.
+Banks and institutions beg you to put more money into your RRSP, because it would be a good thing for you when you get older.
 Unfortunately you don’t get time off for RRSP Time.

 Show of hands: Who believes they do this because they are worried about your Golden Years?
 None?
 Not surprised.

-Banks (and Insurance companies and whomever else sells Mutual Funds) want you to put money into your RRSP now, so that you go and buy their High MER Mutual funds (with the big fat entry fee, and exit fee as well).
+Banks and Insurance companies and whomever else sells Mutual Funds want you to put money into your RRSP.
+This is so that you go and buy their High MER Mutual funds .
+Assume big fat entry fee, and exit fee as well.

 I don’t have time to think about this, is another argument folks have given me for buying some very dubious Mutual Funds, which may be true, but why did you spend your money is the answer I give.
 Would you buy a car, house or even major appliance without knowing that there were hidden fees to buy it and then a yearly “support” fee?